-Toilet aids can help restore independence in wiping efficiently and with dignity.
-It makes the task easier for individuals who experience a hard time bending and turning as a result of a stroke.
+Toilet aids can help restore independence for wiping efficiently and with dignity.
+It makes the task easier for individuals who experience difficulty bending, reaching, and turning as a result of a stroke.

 Occupational Therapy Tools for Productivity

 Productivity is unique to every individual.
-Productive tasks usually consist of things that we need to do to thrive in our everyday lives.
+Productive tasks usually consist of things that give us purpose in our everyday lives.

-This can include cooking, cleaning, gardening, going to work, and even exercising.
+This can include cooking, cleaning, gardening, working, and exercising.